Challenger bank: History

-Prior to changes in the regulatory landscape in the UK financial services industry, setting up a new bank, with a full UK banking licence, was extremely expensive and time-consuming.
-This led to a very small number of banks dominating the UK market—the so-called Big Four—with virtually no competition at all.
-Indeed, when Metro Bank received their license in 2010, it was the first new high street bank for 100 years.
+Prior to changes in the regulatory landscape in the UK financial services industry, setting up a new bank with a full UK banking licence was extremely expensive and time-consuming.
+This led to a very small number of banks, colloquially referred to as the "Big Four", dominating the UK market with virtually no competition at all.
+When Metro Bank received their license in 2010 it was the first new high street bank in a century.

-In the wake of the 2008 financial crisis, it was decided to open the market up to new banks.
+In the wake of the 2008 financial crisis, the UK's government decided to open the market up to new banks.
 After a period of consultation, the regulation to enable this formed part of the Financial Services Act 2012, which came into force on 1 April 2013.
-A summary and assessment from Harvard Law School can be accessed online.

-To assist new firms to enter the banking market, the PRA, part of the Bank of England, set up their New Bank Start-up Unit which guides firms through the process from an expression of interest, through the application process, to 'authorisation with restrictions' if appropriate, and finally to those restrictions being lifted and the firm being granted a full banking license.
+To guide new firms through the process of entering the banking market, the Bank of England's Prudential Regulation Authority (PRA), set up a New Bank Start-up Unit.
+The process begins with an expression of interest, moving to "authorisation with restrictions" if appropriate, and finally to those restrictions being lifted and the firm being granted a full banking licence.

-In July 2014, the PRA, together with their co-regulators, the Financial Conduct Authority published a review of the requirements, one year on.
+In July 2014 the PRA, together with their co-regulators the Financial Conduct Authority, published a review of the requirements, one year on.